 2) A Backed Up Sewer Line

-A leaky faucet can add $250-750 to your annual water bill.
+A leaky faucet can add $250-750 to your annual water bill, but can be fixed with DIY plumbing.
 If your faucet is leaking, try replacing the seats and washers.
 The seats can often cause the washers to go bad; therefore, changing the washers without changing the seats may result in the same problem recurring within a short time period.
 If the faucet is more than 10 years old, replace the whole thing.